 Growing up on the beaches of Umhlanga in South Africa, there were two things that dominated Leigh's life the ocean and art.

 Discovering surfing at an early age through her cousin, Grant "Twiggy" Baker, Leigh's elegant style and fearless approach earned her a lot of respect in the competitive lineups of Durban.
 And as she grew up, so the mergence of her love of art and the ocean became a natural progression.

-Born in Rome in 1993, Roby's love for the ocean was ignited by his father at the age of 3 through fishing and windsurfing.
+Born in Rome, Roby's love for the ocean was ignited by his father at the age of 3 through fishing and windsurfing.
 He got his first surfboard at the age of 8, and participated in his first contest abroad in 2003.
-Sponsorship followed shortly thereafter and, like many junior surfers, Roby started competing in a lot of junior events, ultimately being crowned Italian Champion ten times and then making his way onto the WQS.
+Roby started competing in a lot of junior events, ultimately being crowned Italian Champion ten times and then making his way onto the WQS.

 He now lives to travel, focusing on leaving each place he visits better than he found it.
 He shares his stories via videos on his Vimeo channel and Instagram account, with a key focus on protecting and conserving the ocean through his organisation, Robycleanup.